 About Michael “Coop” Cooper

-Michael O. “Coop” Cooper is an internationally recognized executive coach, advisor, facilitator and trainer who specializes in working with executive teams to develop the leadership skills, alignment and strategies to grow and thrive in a constantly changing environment.
+Michael O. “Coop” Cooper is an internationally recognized executive coach, investor, advisor, facilitator and trainer who specializes in working with executive teams to develop the leadership skills, alignment and strategies to grow and thrive in a constantly changing environment.

 Coop will help you identify and overcome your business blind spots, perceive challenges as opportunities, and translate newly found insights into energy and action.
 By quickly diagnosing core problems, not just symptoms, Coop has helped thousands of entrepreneurs and executives resolve significant and complex interpersonal and business challenges.